Ischemic Heart Disease

-- Pulse may feel irregular or rapid, or there may be a sensation of feeling the heart beat (palpitations)
+- The pulse may feel irregular or rapid, or there may be a sensation of feeling the heartbeat (palpitations)

 Ischemic cardiomyopathy is a common cause of congestive heart failure.
 Patients with this condition may at one time have had a heart attack, angina, or unstable angina.
 A few patients may not have noticed any previous symptoms.

 Ischemic cardiomyopathy is the most common type of cardiomyopathy in the United States.
-It affects approximately 1 out of 100 people, most often middle-aged to elderly men.
+It affects approximately 1 out of 100 people, most often middle-aged to older men.

 Risks for this condition include: